lChap701/Manage-a-Book-Trading-Club/README.md

 # [Manage-a-Book-Trading-Club](https://www.freecodecamp.org/learn/coding-interview-prep/take-home-projects/manage-a-book-trading-club)

 A project that was created to earn a certificate from freeCodeCamp and allows users to trade books when they have an account.

+## OAuth

-It also uses OAuth for the following: GitHub, Facebook, Twitter, Microsoft, and Google.
+This uses the following OAuth: GitHub, Facebook, Twitter, Microsoft, and Google.

-## External APIs
+## Location APIs

-Three APIs are used which are Country State City API, Zippopotamus, and LocationIQ's Autocomplete API.
+Three location APIs are used which are Country State City API, Zippopotamus, and LocationIQ's Autocomplete API.
 These APIs are used to add autocomplete to forms.

 ## Resources